By Stephen Rodgers, LCSW EMDRIA Approved Consultant

 03

-EMDR, CBT, and somatic work give the nervous system the data it has been missing.
-Over 6 to 12 weeks, the 3 AM wake-up loosens.
-The Sunday-night dread of Monday gets shorter.
-The drive home down I-25 stops being the worst part of your day.
+EMDR, CBT, and somatic work give the nervous system new input.
+With consistent work, the 3 AM wake-up can loosen, the Sunday-night dread can shorten, and the drive home down I-25 can stop feeling like the worst part of your day.

 You cannot out-discipline biology.
 If you have been managing this alone for years, our chronic stress work for men is built for exactly that.

 The men I work with are not weak.
-They are exhausted from carrying it alone for years and they finally found a place to set it down.
+They are exhausted from carrying this alone for years and ready for a more structured way forward.

 Stephen Rodgers, LCSW · EMDRIA Approved Consultant · Founder, Denver Men's Therapy